justdoanything/DataParser/README.md

 DataParser
 ===
 ## Project Info
-This program parses simple data to make your job easier.
+This program parses simple data to make your job easier.\
 You can run this after importing with jar file or refer to the code as it is.

+It will be registered in maven dependency.

 ## Unit From
 https://github.com/justdoanything/WatchDB \